DiamondMVC/Diamond/README.md

 ### What is Diamond?

-Diamond is a MVC / Template library written in Diamond.
-It was written originally as an alternative to the Diet templates in vibe.d, but now its functonality and capabilities are far beyond templating only.
+Diamond is a powerful cross-platform full-fletch MVC / Template Framework written in The D Programming language.

 ### What does Diamond depend on?

-Diamond can be used stand-alone without depending on any third-party libraries, other than the standard library Phobos.
-It has 3 types of usage, websites and webservices, where it's used on-top of vibe.d and as a stand-alone mvc/template library.
+View the dependencies above.

 ### What is the dependency to Vibe.d?

-Diamond was originally written to be used in a hobby project as an alternative syntax to the "standard" diet templates.
-Thus it was originally build on-top vibe.d as a pure website template.
-It has now evolved to be able to run stand-alone however.
+Diamond uses vibe.d as the backend for its webapplications.
+This comes historically fromthat Diamond was originally written as an alternative template engine to vibe.d's diet templates.

 ### What syntax does Diamond use?